-The use of compression therapy has been clinically proven to bring a positive and healthy change in your lifestyle.
-You can use these stockings to control, reduce, and even treat several diseases and medical conditions.
-You can enjoy the following benefits with regular use of appropriate elastic compression hosiery:
+The use of compression therapy has been clinically proven to control, reduce and even treat several medical conditions.
+You can enjoy the following benefits with the regular use of compression hosiery:

 Compression therapy is highly effective in managing dependent edema and swollen legs.
-Depending on the stage and condition of swelling, compression sleeves (and socks) can keep the disease under control and promote mobility.
-In cases of mild or minor swelling, these socks can be useful only when needed.
-However, chronic edema patients must not discontinue regular use without discussing it with their doctor as it can worsen their symptoms.
+Depending on the stage and condition of your swelling, compression sleeves (and socks) can keep this disease under control and promote mobility.
+In cases of mild or minor swelling, these socks can be useful on an as-needed basis.
+However, chronic edema patients must not discontinue regular use without discussing it with their doctor as discontinuation could worsen their symptoms.

 Avoid Deep Vein Thrombosis

 Deep vein thrombosis (DVT) is a condition in which blood accumulates in the lower extremities of the body and causes heaviness or even blood clotting.
 This unwanted clotting in the blood vessels can cause extreme discomfort, pain and soreness.
 The use of compression socks can help the wearer avoid DVT and prevent the pooling of blood in the feet.